viamrobotics/docs/docs/components/board/_index.md

 Add a [PostProcessor](https://pkg.go.dev/go.viam.com/rdk/components/board#PostProcessor) function that takes an integer input and transforms it into a new integer value.
 Functions added to an interrupt will be used to modify values before they are returned by [Value()](#value).

-{{% alert title="Note" color="note" %}}
+{{% alert title="Stability Notice" color="note" %}}
 This method is not yet fully implemented with the Viam Python SDK.
 {{% /alert %}}

 {{< tabs >}}